10 details to negotiate with vendors to maximize savings and minimize stress

-Businesses live and die by the quality of the relationship and sustainability of the pricing they get from vendors.
-The best way to ensure high levels of both is to establish agreements and clarify details early in your association.
+Your business's ROI is heavily influenced by the quality of the relationship and sustainability of the pricing you get from vendors.
+The best way to ensure high levels of both is to establish agreements and clarify details early in the partnership.
 Discuss these 10 issues with vendors to avoid disagreements.

 This seems obvious, but a surprising number of companies forget to get these basic details nailed down and in writing.
 You should know how much the service will cost, down to fine details including:

 - What units measure the price: All-in-one?
 Hourly?
 Monthly?
 Per specified item?
 Per pound?

 - What is the agreed-upon price per unit?

 - When and how is the price subject to change?

 - What ancillary charges — such as shipping, taxes, or fuel surcharges — are attached and under what circumstances?